RaminHAL9001/Dao-examples/README.md

 ### Table of Contents

-1. **FuzzyString:** a custom data type instantiating the dynamic data type class 'Object'.
+1. **FuzzyStrings:** a custom data type instantiating the dynamic data type class 'Object'.
 It is shown how to create data types for defining production rules in a knowledge base.
 2. **Numbers:** The FuzzyString module is used to create a production